Ed & Karen Lytle

 By September 1982 the Lytles were serving at Key-Way-Tin Bible Institute in Alberta with their newborn son.
 A year and-a-half later they moved to Norway House, northern Manitoba.

-Ed & Karen continue to serve there with Norway House Bible Church.
+Ed & Karen continue to serve with Norway House Bible Church.
 It’s where they raised their four children who, naturally, think of it as home.

 “We continue to serve here but also rely on the Lord’s guidance for the future,” they say.
 “We do all these things so that people can learn about Jesus!”